airanmehr/biocaddie/README.md

 **3- Recommender System:** Using user's click data and this similarity metric, we can perform user-based (Netflix), item-based (Amazon), content-based (google search),  Context-based (google-ads) recommendations

-**4-Search Engine:** We can now create search engine by creating an inverted index between key-words and datasets and learning-to-rank techniques.
+**4-Search Engine:** We can now create search engine by creating an inverted index between key-words and datasets and learning-to-rank techniques.This is a demonstration of DataRank search engine available at [http://biocaddie.ucsd-dbmi.org](http://biocaddie.ucsd-dbmi.org).